eternaltyro/cicd-workshop/README.md

 - From there, click on "Tokens"
 - Create an API token
 - Copy the token string to `credentials.toml` - `tf_cloud_token`
+- Create an organisation in Terraform Cloud named circleci-demo-<your_github_username>

 #### Docker Hub